-Meet Wylie, the rare coyote-red wolf mix here on the high plains
+Meet Wylie, the rare coyote-red wolf mix here on the High plains

-Wild West Wildlife Rehabilitation Center takes in and cares for a ton of different animals on the high plains.
+AMARILLO, Texas (KAMR/KCIT) — Wild West Wildlife Rehabilitation Center takes in and cares for a ton of different animals on the High Plains.

 But it turns out that one animal they’ve had for three years now, has a special and rare distinction.